What is this newsletter about?

 I care a lot about research integrity, which means I try to avoid errors and I focus on high quality studies and in fields I’m familiar with (such as health, epidemiology, genetics, psychiatry and medicine), and explain why I find them credible.

 These are aims, rather than a guarantee.
-I recheck my posts a few times and often ask others to review parts as well, but some mistakes can slip through – see my ‘Earn a reward by pointing out an error I’ve made’ section at the end of this page.
+I recheck my posts a few times and often ask others to review parts as well, but some mistakes can slip through – see my ‘Earn a reward by pointing out an error I’ve made’ section below.

 Earn a reward by pointing out an error I’ve made